superluminar-io/aws_fundamentals_workshop/docs/0_welcome.md

 Welcome to the AWS Fundamentals Workshop!
 This comprehensive guide is designed to provide you with a solid foundation in Amazon Web Services (AWS).
 Through a combination of theoretical concepts and hands-on labs, you'll gain practical experience with essential AWS services and best practices.

-In this workshop, we'll be using AWS Cloud Development Kit (CDK), an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.
+In this workshop, we'll be using Pulumi, an open-source Infrastructure as Code (IaC) platform that allows you to define cloud infrastructure using familiar programming languages (like TypeScript, Python, Go, or C#).

 **Note on Costs**: While this workshop is designed to use AWS Free Tier resources where possible, some services may incur minor costs.
 Please review the AWS Free Tier terms and monitor your usage to avoid unexpected charges.